 Program communications, leadership support, healthy cultures, effective wellness committees, and even small gift cards or awards are helpful.
 But none of them are as effective as benefits-based incentives.
 If your wellness vendor is going to be successful they’re going to need to motivate your employees with the right kinds of incentives.
 You can read more about how to do this here.

 4) Passes the Test of Time

 According to the SBA, 70% of companies fail during the first 10 years of operation.
-There is nothing magical about the 10 year mark, but picking a vendor that’s been in business for at least 10 years does increase your odds of getting one that knows what they’re doing.
-WellSteps is at the 10 year mark right now, and as the CEO I can testify that in those early years we were not nearly as effective as we are now.
-Over the years we have improved and refined our services to such a point that we are a different company from when we started.
-As we continue to improve I’m excited to see what we will look like 10 years from now.
+There is nothing magical about the 10 year mark, but picking a wellness vendor that’s been in business for at least 10 years increases the odds of getting one that knows what they’re doing.

 5) Uses Scientific Evidence, Not Just Marketing Pixie Dust

-This science is extremely difficult and expensive to do but it is the only way we can know for sure what the wellness vendor is doing is actually working.
+This science is expensive and extremely difficult to conduct but it is the only way we can know for sure what the wellness vendor is doing is actually helping people be more healthy.
 This is exactly why so few wellness programs are good enough to earn the Koop Award.
 This is how one WellSteps client won the Koop Award.